htmlacademy-react/794021-six-cities-simple-12/Readme.md

 # Intensive bootcamp training project «Six sities (simple)»

 * Student: [Rustam Arkharov](https://up.htmlacademy.ru/react/12/user/794021).
-* Tutor: Aleksandr Timonovskiy.
+* Mentor: Aleksandr Timonovskiy.
 * Provider of the training course: [HtmlAcademy](https://htmlacademy.ru/intensive/react)
+* Title of the course: React.
+Development of complex frontend applications.

 ---

-## Headline
+## Project headline

 «Six sitites (simple)» — service for travelers who do not want to overpay for rental housing.
 Choose from six popular European travel destinations and get an up-to-date list of rental offers.
 Detailed information about housing, showing the object on the map, as well as a concise service interface will help you quickly choose the best offer.

 ---

+## Training process and results

+The course lasted 9 weeks from February 2023 to May 2023.

+The project had technical specification and criteria (rules of cleaner code) — see below.

+Every week, 1-2 online webinars were held on each topic, where the lecturer explained, showed examples of the code and answered questions.

+Each lecture had its own tasks that needed to be completed in order to take a step forward to complete the project.

+Students submitted their personal work to pull requests on GitHub.com.
+The group mentor commented on the code via weekly video conferences or/and on GitHub.com.

+Results:

+- I handed over the project on April 20, 2023.
+- The tests coverage is 98%.

+---

+## Course program

+- TypeScript (v.
+4.8)
+- Introduction to React (v.
+18.2)
+- JSX
+- React Router (v.
+6.4)
+- React Hooks
+- Redux Toolkit, Flux architecture
+- Asynchrony and middleware (Redux Thunk), network access (Axios)
+- Optimization, debugging (React DevTools, Redux DevTools)
+- Testing (Jest, React Testing Library)

+---

-# Workflow
+## Workflow

-First, change the path to the `project/` folder.
+First, change the path to the `project/` subfolder.
 Then there are the following options:

 - Run the project: `npm run start`
 - Build the project: `npm run build`
-- Run tests: `npm run test`
+- Run the tests: `npm run test`

----

 > The rest of the document is the original description, requirements, and technical criteria of the project from the provider of the training course in Russian language.

 ---

-## Памятка

-Не удаляйте и не изменяйте папки и файлы: `.editorconfig`, `.gitattributes`, `.gitignore`.
+> Не удаляйте и не изменяйте папки и файлы: `
+> `.editorconfig`, `.gitattributes`, `.gitignore`.

 ### 1. Создайте форк на Гитхабе